LYNCH·LLP

 • Does the allowance rate vary by art unit?

-No. The figure describes past dispositions and is not a prediction of any specific application's outcome.
+No. This pooled figure is a historical record and is not a prediction of any specific application's outcome.

 ◈ RESPONDING TO AN OFFICE ACTION